 Trumpet - Haydn concerto;

 Trombone - Prelude of any Bach Suite;

-Timpani and percussion - excerpts from Mozart “Zauberflöte”;
+Timpani and percussion - Overture from Mozart “Zauberflöte”;

 Harp - Bartók, Concerto, IV movement;